matthias-reis/aithir.de/_content/posts/predictions/01-augmented-reality.md

 date: 2023-01-02
 colorSpace: yellow
 tags:
-  - ar
+  - AR
-  - augmented reality
+  - Augmented Reality
 ---

 Hello and happy 2023!
 I thought I'd start the new year with a new storyline of